 Here’s an example of how we can set up our scene time options:

-This will set the rate of the scene animation, the start and end times and tell the clock to loop when it hits the end time.
-It also sets the timeline to the appropriate time range.
+This sets the rate of the scene animation, the start and stop times, and tells the clock to loop back to the beginning when it hits the stop time.
+It also sets the timeline widget to the appropriate time range.
 Check out this clock example code to experiment with clock settings.

 That’s it for our initial scene configuration!
 Now when you run your application, you should see the following:

 Now that we’ve set the stage for our application with viewer configuration, imagery, and terrain, we can add the main focus of our application – the sample geocache data.

 For easy visualization, Cesium supports popular vector formats GeoJson and KML, as well as an open format we developed specifically for describing a scene in Cesium called CZML.